 3. …we would see that Jesus is truly King of the Nations.

 Matthew’s Gospel is often summed up by the theme ‘Jesus is the King’.
 In many ways, this is accurate.
 However, the irony and beauty of Matthew’s Gospel is that Jesus is not merely the King of the Jews–read ‘Judahites’.
 He is the King of the Gentiles–read ‘Nations’.
 Matthew introduces Jesus as the Anointed Son of David who begins his ministry as a light to the Gentiles in Galilee (Matthew 4).
 In Matthew, Jesus’ ministry takes place exclusively outside of Jerusalem.

-When Jesus finally comes riding toward the city of Jerusalem on a donkey in Matthew 21, it is his first and final visit.
+When Jesus finally comes riding toward the city of Jerusalem on a donkey, it is his first and final visit in Matthew’s narrative.
 He is celebrated by his fellow Galilean pilgrims outside of the city gates, but when he enters the city, Jerusalem’s response is, “Who is this?!”
 (Matthew 21:10) They are deeply disturbed by the uproar the Galilean leader has caused.

 Judas acts as an agent of the Jerusalem establishment, and he embodies their resentment and rejection of Jesus as a people.
 After Jesus’ resurrection, he does not march to the castle in Jerusalem, he meets with his disciples in Galilee of the Gentiles.
 ‘Judah’ is sadly absent (after a suicide).
 There he proclaims himself to have “all authority in heaven and on earth”, sending them to make disciples of all nations.